 The young checker never responded, either verbally or non-verbally.

 I whispered to the lady, “They don’t teach them customer service skills.”
-She said, “I know, that is why I do it.”
+She said, “I know; that is why I do it.”

 Service is a Commitment

-Joan Maddox, VP of Client Services for School Dude says, “Client service must be reliable, responsive, reassuring, and empathetic.”
-She stresses that client service is a commitment, and that it must not be an option, but a requirement of your job.
+Joan Maddox, VP of Client Services for School Dude, says, “Client service must be reliable, responsive, reassuring, and empathetic.”
+She stresses that client service is a commitment and that it must not be an option but a requirement of your job.

-In her Client Service presentations, Maddox quotes Dr. Leonard L. Berry, who is a Distinguished Professor of Marketing and former Texas A&M Professor.
+In her Client Service presentations, Maddox quotes Dr. Leonard L. Berry, who is a Distinguished Professor of Marketing and a former Texas A&M Professor.

 Dr. Berry says this about customer expectations: “While the young lady did at least greet me verbally as I paid for my goods, she remained expressionless and failed to even express gratitude for shopping at her store.”